Many More in GOP Rejecting Trump's Bid to Undo His Defeat

-With mounting desperation, President Donald Trump called on Republican lawmakers Monday to reverse his election loss to Joe Biden when Congress convenes for a joint session this week to confirm the Electoral Collegevote.
+With mounting desperation, President Donald Trump appealed to Republican lawmakers Monday to reverse his election loss to Joe Biden when Congress convenes for a joint session this week to confirm the Electoral Collegevote.

 Trump's unprecedented attempt to overturn the presidential election i s splitting the Republican Party.
 Some GOP lawmakers backing Trump are rushing ahead, despite an outpouring of condemnation from current and former party officials warning the effort is undermining Americans’ faith in democracy.
 All 10 living former defense secretarieswrote in an op-ed article that "the time for questioning the results has passed."